grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Summary" >}}

 In this tutorial, you learned about the fundamental features of Grafana.
 But this is just the beginning.
-Check out the links below to continue your learning journey with the Grafana's LGTM stack.
+Check out the links below to continue your learning journey with Grafana's LGTM stack.

 ### Learn more